 After importing users from your directory into Duo, your next step is to have them activate their devices for Duo authentication (if you chose not to send enrollment emails to synced users when creating your directory in Duo).
 On the Users page you'll see a notification bar indicating that users have not yet activated the Duo Mobile smartphone app.
 Click the link in the notification bar to begin the process of sending these users activation links.

-If you did choose to send enrollment emails to users synced users automatically, the Pending Enrollments table shows which users created by directory sync or bulk enrollment have not yet completed enrolling their 2FA devices in Duo, along with each user's email address and the expiration date for the enrollment link previously sent.
+If you did choose to send enrollment emails to synced users automatically, the Pending Enrollments table shows which users created by directory sync (or bulk enrollment) have not yet completed enrolling their 2FA devices in Duo, along with the user's email address and the expiration date for the enrollment link previously sent.